The Indie Web's Overcompensation

 We Cannot Fix the Internet

 So what can we conclude from this cheesy doomer take?
-That there's no hope for society?
+That there's no hope for humanity?
 No, the nihilism needs to be directed at the worldly platform man has made: that there is no hope for the Internet.
 Then should we convince people to stop using Facebook?
-Not really: running away from evil doesn't guarantee you're headed down a virtuous path, while actively pursuing the good does.
+Possibly, but it's incomplete advice: running away from evil doesn't guarantee you're headed down a virtuous path, while actively pursuing the good does.

 What is the